 Although Agent Orange exposure parameters continue to expand, there are still many locations outside of Vietnam (e.g., Hawaii, Puerto Rico, etc.) and conditions for which VA will not presumptively concede exposure.

 If you do not have a presumptive Agent Orange condition or did not serve in a qualifying location, you can still apply for disability benefits based on Agent Orange exposure.
 However, you will have to show a medical connection between herbicide exposure and your disability.
 VA generally requires evidence of the following three things:

 - A medical diagnosis of a condition considered disabling by VA;

 - Evidence of exposure to Agent Orange; and

 - A nexus, or link, between Agent Orange exposure and your medical condition.

 Was Your VA Disability Claim Denied?

-If you believe you were exposed to Agent Orange in service, are suffering from one or more of the associated health conditions, and have been denied VA disability benefits, seek help now.
+If you believe you were exposed to Agent Orange in service and have been denied VA disability benefits, seek help now.
 While you focus on taking care of yourself, let us take care of the claim process and secure the disability benefits you deserve.
-Call for immediate help at 401-331-6300 or contact us online.